The College of Engineering

 Degree Requirements

-Engineering student must maintain an overall grade point average of 2.0 in all required courses in their major.
+Engineering students must maintain an overall grade point average of 2.0 in all required courses in their major.

 Curricular Organization

 Students in the traditional engineering programs study many of the same subjects during the three terms in the first year.
-During the two terms of the sophomore year, students begin taking much more department-specific coursework.
+After the first year, curricula begin to differentiate more and more, as major-specific coursework is introduced.

-The first five terms are devoted to those subjects that form the foundation of the engineering curriculum.
-Courses in the core engineering curriculum are organized and taught to provide an integrated view of the basic sciences and an introduction to the art of engineering through group projects that deal with open-ended problems characteristic of the practice of engineering.
-Students also learn to use the modern tools of engineering both on the computer and in the laboratory.
+The first two years are devoted to the foundation of the engineering curriculum.
+Their purpose is to provide an integrated view of the basic sciences and an introduction to the art of engineering, which they do through group projects that deal with open-ended problems characteristic of the practice of engineering.
+Students also learn to use both computer- and laboratory-based engineering tools to support data gathering, analysis, engineering design, problem-solving, and evaluation.

-Engineering students will take placement exams which will determine their readiness in calculus, physics, and chemistry.
-Students who demonstrate the preparation and skills to succeed in our core math and science courses will immediately be placed into the courses starting in the fall term.
-Students that may need additional preparation are strongly encouraged to participate in the online prep courses the summer before the fall term.
+Incoming engineering students take placement exams in June before their first year to determine their readiness in calculus, physics, and chemistry.
+Students who demonstrate the preparation and skills to succeed in our core math and science courses will immediately be placed into those courses starting in the fall term.
+Students that may need additional preparation are given the option to participate in online, self-paced preparatory reviews which can lead to a fall placement in the core courses.
+Fall schedules may also be affected by transfer and/or advance credit.

 The Common Curriculum

-While some programs vary in detail, the following courses are common to most engineering curricula.
-See each program for specifics.
+While programs vary in curricular detail, the following courses are fairly common to most.
+See each program's plan of study for specifics.

 University Requirements | ||